ghostinthefingers/CTF-Writeups/vishwa2023/re/WednesdayThursdayFriday/README.md

-# VishwaCTF 2023 - Wednesday Thursday Friday re challenge
+# VishwaCTF 2023 - Wednesday Thursday Friday re challenge (z3 and angr solve)

 when we disassemble the elf file with IDA we will see below code